There are many income-producing assets you can invest in to earn passive income now while building long-term wealth.

 Why we like it: Local investment options, own physical property, earn monthly income

-Investing in farmland might sound boring, yet it can be one of the best income-producing assets.
+Investing in farmland might sound strange, yet it can be one of the best income-producing assets.
 You don’t have to come from a family of farmers to build wealth from this asset.
 It’s possible to lend money to farmers who do all of the dirty work.

 AcreTrader lets accredited investors buy shares of active farms in the United States.
 You can make money from annual rent payments the farmer pays and increasing land values.